nasa/aladyn/README.txt

 -----------------------------------------------------------------------
 05-28-2019

-Version 2.0: OpenMP optomized version for Intel
+Version 2.0: OpenMP optomized version for Intel compiler by Daniel S Kokron.

 ALADYN mini-app is a simple molecular dynamics (MD) code for performing constant energy atomistic simulations using artificial neural networks